taocpp/json/doc/Value-Class.md

 ## Overview

-The Value Class `tao::json::value` is a C++ class that implements the JAXN data model, a superset of the implicit JSON data model.
+The Value Class `tao::json::value` is a C++ class that implements the JAXN data model, a superset of the JSON data model.

 It is implemented as sum-type, or discriminated union, of the JSON types, extended for the JAXN data model.
 On the C++ level the class consists of an `enum` to indicate which type it contains, and a `union` to store the corresponding data.